Las Vegas Tennis Open

 Draw

-The draws for the 2023 singles and doubles tournaments will be available to view on the ATP Challenger website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments were not released before the cancellation of the tournament.

 Men’s Singles Qualifying Draw: TBC